 The tiny Hummingbird is having a huge impact on my life today.
 I revisited an African tale highlighted in my recent blog post, watched a youtube story about Wangari Maathai’s vision for replanting her neck of the woods in Kenya, Africa.
-Her story and daily actions inspire me to do more, one step at a time.
+Her story, with a hummingbird as the main character and her day to day actions, inspired me to do more, one step at a time.

 What does the hummingbird mean to you?
 This little bird delights us with her flying ability and how she stores food in early fall.
 These birds seem to migrate south based on shortening daylight.
 The hummingbird finds its primary nutrition in insects.
 They especially love baby spiders.
 Nectar gives them instant energy for their high metabolic needs but the fat, oils, minerals for their overall needs come from insects they find while flying or in the flowers they seek for their nectar.
 And contrary to local lore, they do not suck nectar through a “straw” but grab the sweet droplet of energy with a tongue.

 In my dream work with animal totems, I found that the hummingbird is associated with air (intelligence, higher thought, the ability to see the bigger picture.)
 They seem to be constantly in motion, rapid wing beats that represent persistence and a feeling of endlessness or infinity.
 Many cultures in the Americas believed the hummingbird represents rebirth.
 They also represent joy which can be a fragile thing as we are witnessing today.
 Spring is here and Hummingbirds will be back in the NE soon.